-Applicants must meet the General Admission Requirements as presented in the Clark Atlanta University Undergraduate Catalog.
+Applicants must meet the General Admissions Requirements as published in this Catalog.

-In addition to the General Degree Requirements as published in the Clark Atlanta University Undergraduate Catalog, students pursuing the Bachelor of Arts Degree in Speech Communication must earn a minimum final grade of "C" in all speech communication and theatre arts courses and complete the following requirements.
+In addition to the General Degree Requirements as published in this Catalog, students pursuing the Bachelor of Arts Degree in Speech Communication must earn a minimum final grade of "C" in all speech communication and theatre arts courses and complete the following requirements.